-37 they found Him, and *said to Him, “Everyone is looking for You.”
+37 and they found Him, and *said to Him, “Everyone is looking for You.”

-38 He *said to them, “Let us go somewhere else to the towns nearby, so that I may preach there also; for that is what I came for.”
+38 And He *said to them, “Let us go elsewhere, to the towns nearby, so that I may preach there also; for that is what I came for.”

-39 And He went into their synagogues throughout all Galilee, preaching and casting out the demons.
+39 And He went, preaching in their synagogues throughout all Galilee and casting out the demons.

-40 And a leper *came to Jesus, beseeching Him and falling on his knees before Him, and saying, “If You are willing, You can make me clean.”
+40 And a leper *came to Jesus, pleading with Him and falling on his knees before Him, and saying, “If You are willing, You can make me clean.”

-41 Moved with compassion, Jesus stretched out His hand and touched him, and *said to him, “I am willing; be cleansed.”
+41 And moved with compassion, He stretched out His hand and touched him, and *said to him, “I am willing; be cleansed.”

-42 Immediately the leprosy left him and he was cleansed.
+42 And immediately the leprosy left him and he was cleansed.